International Institute of Refrigeration

-Its scientific and technical activities are coordinated by ten commissions which are divided into five distinct sections.
+Its scientific and technical activities are coordinated by ten commissions, which are divided into five distinct sections.

 History

 The early 19th century witnessed a sharp increase in the demand for natural ice during the summer months, particularly among breweries producing lager.
-Thanks to the advent of railways and steam ships, natural ice came onto the market.
-In order to meet demand, suppliers began looking for alternative ways of producing ice artificially.
+Due to the advent of railways and steam ships, natural ice was able to be transported efficiently and thus became more readily attainable.
+To meet the demand for ice, suppliers began investing in methods of producing ice by artificial means.

-Thus, entrepreneurs begin research on the means of producing ice.

-Although Oliver Evans was the first to document the cycle, it was Jacob Perkins, an American working in England, who first patented a machine based on the vapour-compression cycle in 1835.
+Though it was first documented by Oliver Evans, it was Jacob Perkins, an American working in England, who first patented a machine using the vapour-compression cycle to produce a cooling effect in 1835.

-In 1855, the first compression machines that proved to be successful on an industrial scale were developed by James Harrison.
-Ferdinand Carré invented the absorption device in 1859, then came the model of vapor compression refrigerator.

-This absorption machine was later replaced by a much simpler vapour-compression refrigerator, invented by French engineer Charles Tellier in 1885, that is still used today.
+In 1855, the first industrial-scale compression machines were developed by James Harrison.
+Following this, Ferdinand Carré invented the absorption device in 1859.
+This was then rendered obsolete by the invention of the vapor compression refrigerator invented by French engineer Charles Tellier in 1885, the basic principles of which are used today.

-In order to support the development of refrigeration technologies and in view of the economic development potential they represented, the IIR was created in several stages:
+To support the development of refrigeration technologies and in view of the economic development potential they represented, the IIR was created in several stages: